 Items Check points Doors Operate smoothly?
 Engine hood • The lock system works properly?
 Fluid leaks Is there any leakage after parking?
 Tire Inflation pressure is correct?
 Tire surfaces not worn or damaged?
 Tires rotated according to the maintenance schedule?
 Wheel nuts are not loose?
+Windshield wipers The wiper blades should not show any signs of cracking, splitting, wear, contamination or deformation.
+The wiper blades should clear the windshield without streaking or skipping.

-■ If the engine is running
+■If the engine is running